-The console function buttons provide an easy way of clearing down console settings.
+The console function buttons provide an easy way of changing channel or global console settings.

 These buttons flash when pressed and require the EXEC button to be pressed before the operation is carried out.
 It is recommended that settings are saved to memory before these functions are used.